jordanaf808/jaf-ltd/LearningLog.md

     fetchFunc();
     },)

-One of the reasons we have an array as a second parameter is to prevent infinte loops like this from happening.
+One of the reasons we have an array as a second parameter is to prevent infinte loops, like our useEffect above, from happening.
 We only want this useEffect to run when the value of the props in it's array change.

 We can mimic a componentDidMount lifecycle by passing in an empty array.
 This way the effect only fires once.